hansfilipelo/netem/README.md

 **Chromedriver and Caddy is requirements that must be installed separately**

-You can get Caddy from https://caddyserver.com/ and Chromedriver from https://sites.google.com/a/chromium.org/chromedriver/downloads.
-Put them in path (recommended location is /usr/local/bin).
+You can get Caddy by running `go get github.com/mholt/caddy/caddy` using Go >=1.7.
+You can get Chromedriver from https://sites.google.com/a/chromium.org/chromedriver/downloads.
+Put Chromedriver in path (recommended location is /usr/local/bin).

 ## Clone